Please read the agreement and indicate approval at the bottom

-While some comments may be associated with safety, the inspector is not required to designate anything as safe or unsafe.
-This is not a safety inspection.
+While some comments may be associated with safety, this is not a safety inspection.

-FEE AND PAYMENT: Client agrees to pay the inspection fee prior to written report delivery and no later than three days after the date of inspection.
+FEE AND PAYMENT: Client agrees to pay the inspection fee prior to written report delivery.
 The inspection fee may be agreed upon and specified via electronic media such as e-mail.

 REVIEW OF CIS REPORT: Any particular concern of Client should be brought to the attention of the inspector before the inspection concludes and ideally before it begins.
-The inspector is available to provide a brief oral review of significant discoveries, generally not to exceed 30 minutes, at the end of the inspection.
-All written comments by the inspector supersede oral comments.
+The inspector is available to provide a brief oral review of significant discoveries, generally not to exceed 30 minutes.
 The inspector is also available to review the written inspection report over the phone for a reasonable time without additional charge to the Client.
-CIS is available to discuss the report with the Client seven days a week, evenings included, within schedule availability.

 NOTICE OF DISSATISFACTION: Any claim arising out of or related to any act of CIS in connection with the inspection shall be made in writing and provided to CIS within fourteen business days of discovery and to allow CIS a reasonable opportunity to inspect the issue giving rise to the claim before undertaking any repairs.
 Client agrees that a failure to comply with the terms of this paragraph shall constitute a waiver of such claim.